Kotlin/KEEP/proposals/KEEP-xxxx-signature-discriminator.md

 ## Non-goals

-This proposal specifically defines `@SignatureDiscriminator` as a solution to the problem of making two declarations distinct.
+This proposal specifically defines `@SignatureDiscriminator` as a solution to the problem of making two callables distinct on their declaration sites.
-It does not change call resolution and does not define platform import or export naming.
+It does not change call resolution on their use sites and does not define platform import or export naming.

 The companion interop proposal covers the story about feature interaction between `@SignatureDiscriminator` annotation and different Kotlin export/import mechanisms.